Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Day 1.
 Lake Manyara National Park.

-Morning departure to Lake Manyara arriving for lunch at camp.
+Morning briefing for your Tanzania budget tour and depart to Lake Manyara National Park arriving for lunch at camp.
 Late afternoon game drive.
 Dinner and overnight at Fanaka Lodge / Similar.

 From the entrance gate, the road winds through an expanse of lush jungle-like groundwater forest where hundred-strong baboon troops lounge nonchalantly along the roadside, blue monkeys scamper nimbly between the ancient mahogany trees, dainty bushbuck tread warily through the shadows, and outsized forest hornbills honk cacophonously in the high canopy.

 Contrasting with the intimacy of the forest is the grassy floodplain and its expansive views eastward, across the alkaline lake, to the jagged blue volcanic peaks that rise from the endless Maasai Steppes.
 Large buffalo, wildebeest and zebra herds congregate on these grassy plains, as do giraffes – some so dark in coloration that they appear to be black from a distance.

 Inland of the floodplain, a narrow belt of acacia woodland is the favoured haunt of Manyara’s legendary tree-climbing lions and impressively tusked elephants.
 Squadrons of banded mongoose dart between the acacias, while the diminutive Kirk’s dik-dik forages in their shade.
 Pairs of klipspringer are often seen silhouetted on the rocks above a field of searing hot springs that steams and bubbles adjacent to the lakeshore in the far south of the park.